electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Kill App

-Quit app with `appId` without asking to save changes.
-For example `com.apple.facetime`.
+Quit an app with `appId` without asking to save changes.

 ```
 killApp(string appId)